gbettineschi/fourier-series-approximation/README.md

 Any periodic function can be written as an infinite sum of sines and cosines.
 How quickly does that sum converge to the original function?

-The answer depends on the function's smoothness.
-Jump discontinuities (square wave, sawtooth) cause slow convergence and characteristic ringing near the jumps — the Gibbs phenomenon.
-Smooth functions (triangle wave, f, g) converge much faster because their Fourier coefficients decay as 1/n² or faster.
+The answer depends on the function's smoothness: smoother functions generally converge faster.

-This tool lets you explore that convergence interactively.
-Use the **N** slider to add harmonics one by one, or press **Animate** to watch convergence in real time.
-Computation runs entirely in the browser via Pyodide + numpy (Python → WebAssembly) — no server required.
+This program plots Fourier series approximation of some selected function.
+You can decide how many terms the serie should use, or you can click Animate and watch convergence as the number of terms in the serie increas.

 ## Run locally